What Pricing Models Can I Expect in Assisted Living and Memory Care?

 - Care points or fee-for-service.
-This typically refers to charging for rent plus individually for the care services that the resident will receive.
+This typically refers to charging for monthly rent plus individually for the care services that the resident will receive.

 - All-inclusive.
 Some communities opt to charge a single fee per month that includes the price of rent, and all care and services offered.

 This variety of pricing options can make the task of comparing costs from community to community more difficult.
 It can make budgeting for families more confusing.
 As a consumer, you will need to ask a lot of detailed questions to understand how the pricing works and how pricing can change as your parent’s needs change with age.

 A second helpful tip to understand is the average cost of assisted living in your state.
 The average cost is a good baseline to compare against or as a starting point.
 Of course, some factors will influence differences in price, including the size of the apartment, location of the community within a city or a popular suburb, views from the apartment, or floor level—factors that affect any rental apartment cost.

 The level of care and assistance that your parent may need will also be a factor in the total cost.
 Assisted living communities include health care oversight and supportive care, like help with the activities of daily living (ADLs).
 A professional assessment is required before your loved one moves in to determine the appropriate care they need.
 Assessments evaluate the needs of your loved one, from mobility issues and dietary restrictions to medication management and emotional health.
 Online resources can provide you with a rough idea of the services you can expect, but the assisted living community will provide the evaluation for the required care.
 In determining and monitoring staffing levels, Aegis Living considers resident assessments and other factors.